CyberWol-12/python_projects/README.md

 * Implementing game logic with conditions
 * Providing user feedback for better interaction

+## Day 14 - Higher Lower Game##

+A fun game where the player guesses which option has more followers based on given data.
+The goal is to keep guessing correctly and achieve the highest score.

+**Concepts used:**

+* Functions
+* Dictionaries
+* Loops (while loop)
+* Conditional statements (if/else)
+* Random module
+* Data handling

+**Description:**

+In this project, the program randomly selects two entities (e.g., celebrities, brands, or organizations) and displays their details except follower count.
+The player must guess which one has more followers.
+If the guess is correct, the score increases and the game continues; otherwise, the game ends.

+**Example:**

+* Compare A: Instagram (Social media platform)
+* Compare B: Cristiano Ronaldo (Footballer)

+Who has more followers?
+Type 'A' or 'B'

+Answer: B ✅
+Score: 1

+**What I learned:**

+* Working with complex data (dictionaries)
+* Building continuous game loops
+* Using randomness for dynamic gameplay
+* Improving decision-making logic in programs

 # Goal

 * Improve my Python skills